josh-works/josh-works.github.io/_posts/2023-05-08-on-leaving-evangelicalism-and-opposing-it.md

 From birth, my parents had me firmly ensconced in the evangelical church traditions.

-I was raised in an abusive and neglectful household (physical, emotional, verbal), more akin to a cult than anything else.
-Because I was surrounded by others from the same cult, it took a long time to get far enough from it that I could see it clearly. [^no-speaking]
+I was raised in an abusive and neglectful household (physical, emotional, verbal), sharing uncomfortable similarities with a cult.
+Because I was surrounded by others from the same group, it took a long time to get far enough from it that I could see it clearly. [^no-speaking]

-[^no-speaking]: Some members of the cult have been saying or implying unflattering things about me, and perhaps underappreciate my nearly-autistic tendencies to (over)intellectualize my justifications for my actions.
+[^no-speaking]: Some members of the group have been saying or implying unflattering things about me, and perhaps underappreciate my nearly-autistic tendencies to (over)intellectualize my justifications for my actions.
 I've been pressured to comply without speaking, and certainly not to  explain myself.
 I've begged, literally, members of the group to engage with me on a level fractionally approaching 'fair' or 'empathetic' or 'mutual', but, true to the way in which I was raised, and the ways unhealthy systems handle dissidence, those requests were ignored/denied.

 This post is an explanation of how, without ever intending to, I found myself to have walked out of that camp of evangelicalism, and from their point of view I'm now firmly planted in "heretical theological hinterlands", and vastly better off for it.[^barbarian]